 Kensington Standard Rate (KSR)

-KSR will be applied for all new mortgage applications placed after 1st October 2020.
+KSR will be applied for all new mortgage applications (including any product transfers on existing mortgages) placed after 1st October 2020.

 Kensington Synthetic LIBOR Rate (KSLR)

 Kensington Synthetic LIBOR Rate (KSLR) is the interest rate that will replace LIBOR in our existing mortgage contracts.

 KSLR will equal LIBOR whilst LIBOR continues to be published in its current form.
 When LIBOR stops being published from 31 December 2021, KSLR will equal the fall-back rate being developed by the FCA that would apply to mortgages in which LIBOR has not been replaced by a new rate.